andreafedele/SINEX/README.md

 Here is an example of visualization of the contribution heatmaps given by the *plot_explanation* function defined in the How To Use jupyter notebook.
 ![](images/sinex.png)

-You can also update *SINEX* segmentation algorithm and its parameters using the *configure* method.
+You can also update *SINEX* segmentation algorithm and its parameters using the *configure* method for further tests.

 ```python
 algo = 'slic'